longevity-consortium/SysBioM001Paper/DIRAC/README.md

 ### 2. Code02_LC-M001-proteomics_DIRAC-GOBP-test.ipynb
 This Jupyter Notebook performed stasitical analysis for the DIRAC results of the LC M001 liver proteomics dataset (GOBP module version); i.e., this is the sub-notebook of Code01_LC-M001-proteomics_DIRAC-GOBP.ipynb.
 This notebook was run on the R kernel.
+Output:
 * Supplementary Data 1

 ### 3. Code03_LC-M001-proteomics_DIRAC-WGCNA.ipynb
-This Jupyter Notebook performed the DIRAC analysis of the LC M001 liver proteomics dataset using weighted gene correlation network analysis (WGCNA; Langfelder, P. & Horvath, S. BMC Bioinform.
+This Jupyter Notebook performed the DIRAC analysis of the LC M001 liver proteomics dataset using Weighted Gene Correlation Network Analysis (WGCNA; Langfelder, P. & Horvath, S. BMC Bioinform.
 2008)-derived module set.
 This notebook was run on the Python kernel.
 Output:
 * Cleaned module metadata, which is incorporated into Supplementary Data 2 in R sub-notebook
 * DIRAC measures, which are used in statistical analysis (R sub-notebook)